FriscPlusPlus/KaprekarCount/README.md

 # What is this?

-I have no idea, i am very confused and can not think properly as of next week i have the first 4 exams that will determine my future and i still did not study, no its 5:42 AM and i still did not sleep because of my anxiety so i ended up doing nothing the whole day except Djing and programming.
+I have no idea, i am very confused and can not think properly as of next week i have the first 4 exams that will determine my future and i still did not study, now its 5:42 AM and i still did not sleep because of my anxiety so i ended up doing nothing the whole day except Djing and programming.

 # Why Kaprekar?